 Do people who own bidets still use toilet paper?

+The big secret in the TP vs. bidet debate?
 Even bidet owners keep toilet paper on hand.
 Drying off after the spray often requires a bit of TP, and your house guests might not be so keen on giving it a go.

 Will I use less toilet paper?